pudly/schmopera-hugo/content/articles/virgina-opera-tosca.md

 </figure>

 But the aria was beautifully sung and had an appropriate intensity, which risked being deflated by Groag's staging of Scarpia who continued to work at his desk, writing, blotting, and sealing papers.

+> The love duet plodded along and the _Te Deum_ was agonizingly slow, as was Mario's third act aria "e lucevan le stelle."

 Kyle Albertson played a one-dimensional Scarpia, with all the menace of [Snidely Whiplash](https://en.wikipedia.org/wiki/Snidely_Whiplash) or some equally silly cartoon villain.
 His voice is small for a Scarpia, and he seemed to struggle for the lowest notes during the first act, but the voice came into its own, sounding more lyrical in the second.
 Scarpia's "Va, Tosca" and _Te Deum_, serving as the finale of the first act, should be a show-stopping spectacle, but Albertson was occasionally covered by the orchestra (led by Virginia Opera artistic director Adam Turner) and the chorus's first few lines, sung from offstage, were all but inaudible in, by far, the slowest rendition of this aria I've ever heard.